YasinAsif/qa-foundations/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement via GitHub Issues.

-📧 **[Contact via GitHub Issues]**

 All complaints will be reviewed and investigated promptly and fairly.